These six common chords are a good place to start. The first few months of chord work for a beginner are about:

 Sometimes it is just the soft fingertips that are splaying out into the neighbouring strings that are preventing a note ring.
 This will improve naturally as they harden.

-Work on alternate-picking, finger-picking and strumming patterns while your hand is fighting the chord shape.
+Work on alternate-picking, finger-picking and strumming patterns while your hand is gradually ingesting the chord shapes.
 Let your fretting hand rest every few mins but keep picking the open strings, you cannot be too good of confident as a picker.

 Don’t be demoralised if you can’t get these first chords working.
 It can take weeks or months with certain shapes.
 Chords are the most difficult forms to master even though beginners are inflicted with them from the start.
 Interestingly, the more advanced chords (with names like D7 or A sus2) are often easier to fret than these basic chords, so that’s a bonus.